Learning Communities

 Act Now!
 Join a Learning Community Today!

-Applications to join a Learning Community at Commonwealth University - Bloomsburg for the 2024 – 2025 Academic Year are now open!
+Applications to join a Learning Community at Commonwealth University - Bloomsburg for the 2025 - 2026 Academic Year will open on December 2, 2024.

 Apply to join a Learning Community*